skdelphix/maskdocs/docs/Getting_Started/Definitions_-_Terms_and_Meanings.md

 </tr>
 <tr class="even">
 <td>Multi-Tenant</td>
 <td>Check the box if the job is for a multi-tenant database.
-This option allows existing rulesets to be-reused to mask identical schemas via different connectors.
+This option allows existing rulesets to be reused to mask identical schemas via different connectors.
 The connector can be selected at job execution time.</td>
 </tr>
 <tr class="odd">
 <td>Rule Set</td>